nimrossum/research-project/docs/main.typ

   ),
 ) <beforeAndAfterTThesisTable>

 See @beforeAndAfterTThesis for the distribution over cumulative byte distance, LoCC and $#sym.Delta"CD"$ over the two time periods.
-See @beforeAndAfterTThesisTimeSeris for how the cumulative distribution has changes over time.
+See @beforeAndAfterTThesisTimeSeries for how the cumulative distribution has changes over time.